CodeForVegas/veteranready/README.md

+#### In this branch I will be adding photos to the site pages.
+For now, the photos will be stored in /public/images instead of the image gallery.

 #### The database has already been built, but just for reference...
 #### To create the database, open a terminal, cd to the project directory, and type: